We recently wrote an article about the top web design companies in Ghana.

-If they don’t treat their own site well, what makes you think they have any plans on treating yours well?
+If you choose a website designer that doesn’t treat their own site well, what makes you think they have any plans on treating yours well?

 A lot of designers are only designing part time.
 They have a full time job elsewhere that requires the majority of their attention.

-This is certainly not a bad thing, but a website designer who can’t find the time to update or maintain their own site is unlikely to find time to take care of yours either.
+This is certainly not a bad thing, but if you chose a website designer who can’t find the time to update or maintain their own site, they are unlikely to find time to take care of yours either.